 The immensity of it.
 The holy-shit-simple truth of it.
 The complete and utter freedom available in it.

 If I can just stay with this wild discomfort and the vulnerability it stirs up in me, what might be possible?
 The trees become a bit greener and the sky filled with that much more wonder.
-There is a crispness or maybe the word is clarity to just walking down the street.
+There is a crispness or maybe the word is clarity in just walking down the street.
 The connection to the ones I love, achingly precious, no matter what shenanigans they are up to, fill me with deep appreciation.

 My practice in the weeks following the retreat revealed three aspects all related to this: